Post

 Hierarchical Configuration

-Real applications need configuration that works across different environments.
-The template provides a system with clear precedence:
+Real applications need configuration that adapts to context.
+The template provides a clear precedence:

 1. Environment variables (highest priority)